Development assistance in Cambodia

 COVID-19 development response

-- Australia played an important role in helping the Royal Government of Cambodia (RGC) contain the COVID-19 outbreak.
-Cambodia avoided the worst of the initial health crisis.
+- Australia played an important role in helping the Royal Government of Cambodia (RGC) contain the COVID-19 outbreak and avoid the worst of the initial health crisis.

 - Australia supported Cambodia’s Ministry of Health to procure medical equipment and 20 ambulances to boost provincial COVID-19 response capacity.